speakeasy-api/openapi-reference-documentation/README.md

 **(Available in OpenAPI 3.1.x ONLY)** Webhooks represents a possible list of incoming requests that form part of the documented API, that a consumer can subscribe to.

-Webhooks are represented by a map of [Path Item Objects](#path-item-object) or [Reference Objects](#reference-object) that are keyed by the unique name of the webhook.
+Webhooks are represented by a map of [Path Item Objects](#path-item-object) or [OpenAPI Reference Objects](#openapi-reference-object) that are keyed by the unique name of the webhook.

 For example: